-- Normative: Influence on agent genes from its settlement. - Spatial: Influence on agent genes from another settlement. - Domain: Equivalent to GA mutation function, where domain influence mutates one of the agent's genes.
+- Normative: Influence on agent genes: its settlement. - Spatial: Influence on agent genes: another settlement. - Domain: Equivalent to GA mutation function, where domain influence mutates one of the agent's genes.

 Every influence_frequency iterations, agents are influenced in accordance with the influence_rate.
 If an agent is selected for influencing, a roulette wheel is spun to determine from which knowledge source influence will come from.
 Influence from the Domain knowledge source occurs at a rate defined by the mutation_rate parameter.
-Influence from the Normative and Spatial knowledge sources occur with varying probability defined by equations 12 and 13.
+Influence from the Normative and Spatial knowledge sources occur with varying probability defined by Equations 13 and 14.

-$$N(s_h, s_i) = max(\frac{s_h.ss}{s_i.ss}, 1.0)$$ (12)
+$$N(s_h, s_i) = max(\frac{s_h.status}{s_i.status}, 1.0)$$ (13)

-$$S(s_h, s_i) = 1.0 - N(s_h, s_i)$$ (13)
+$$S(s_h, s_i) = 1.0 - N(s_h, s_i)$$ (14)

-Where, N and S are the probability of choosing the Normative and Spatial knowledge sources respectively, s_h is the settlement of the agent being influenced, s_i is the settlement that would influence agent h.
-If the spatial knowledge source is selected. s_i is determined by performing roulette wheel selection on all neighbouring settlements with a positive influence on settlement s_h .
-Roulette wheel weights are determined by the values returned by Equation 11.
+Where, N and S are the probability of choosing the normative and spatial knowledge sources respectively, s_h is the settlement of the agent being influenced, s_i is the settlement that would influence agent h.
+If the spatial knowledge source is selected, s_i is determined by performing roulette wheel selection on all neighbouring settlements with a positive influence on settlement s_h .
+Roulette wheel weights are determined by the values returned by Equation 12.

 Each settlement's beliefs are represented by Belief Spaces B_s .
 Belief Spaces have the same structure as the agent genotype with each property calculated using a weighted average of the corresponding property of all agents within that settlement.
 The weight an agent contributes to the belief space is determined using its social status relative to the social status of the other agents in the same settlement.
 If an agent is influenced by the normative knowledge source, the belief space that influences it is the belief space of the settlement the agent belongs to B{s_h} .
-If the agent is influenced by the spatial knowledge source, the belief space that will influence the agent is the belief space of the settlement selected during roulette wheel selection (B{s_i}) .
-Agent properties are influenced as follows (equation 14):
+If the agent is influenced by the spatial knowledge source, the belief space of the settlement selected during roulette wheel selection (B{s_i}) .
+Agent properties are influenced as follows (Equation 15):

-$$G{h,t+1}(p) = G{h,t}(p) + \sigma_h(B{s,t}(p) - G{h,t}(p)) \Phi(h, B{s,t})$$ (14)
+$$G{h,t+1}(p) = G{h,t}(p) + \sigma_h(B{s,t}(p) - G{h,t}(p)) \times \Phi(h, B{s,t})$$ (15)

-Where, p is the agent property (genes 1-4), t is the timestep, G is the agent's genotype, σ_h is the conformity of the agent, B is the selected belief space $(B{s_h} \text{ or } B{s_i})$ and Φ is the Homophily term which returns a value $\in [0,1]$ describing how similar the agent's genes are to the belief space that is influencing it.
+Where, p is the agent property (genes 1-4), t is the timestep, G is the agent's genotype, σ_h is the conformity of the agent, B is the selected belief space $(B{s_h} \text{ or } B{s_i})$ and Φ is the Homophily term which returns a value $\in [0, 1]$ describing how similar the agent's genes are to the belief space that is influencing it.
 Homophily is a sociological principle that describes the tendency for individuals that are similar, either biologically or culturally, to gather together.
 The value of Phi is 1.0 for interacting entities that have exactly the same genes, and close to 0.0 for entities whose gene values are further apart.
 This approach is similar to interaction probability in Axelrod's cultural dissemination model [19].
 In our model, Φ limits the degree to which an agent is influenced if the belief space influencing it contains drastically different gene values.
 Formally, Φ is one minus the average absolute difference between the agent and influencing belief space's genes.